 The Executive Board is comprised of ten members newly introduced to the work of Wallace House and four members of the previous Knight-Wallace board, which advised the Knight-Wallace Fellowship for Journalists.
 The broader programmatic mandate of the new advisory body will enable Wallace House to think ambitiously about the full scope of its programs, reach and influence at a time when active support for the work of journalists is of vital importance.

 Wallace House is pleased to welcome Executive Board members:

-- Daniel Alarcón, co-founder and executive producer, Radio Ambulante and author
+- Daniel Alarcón, author, co-founder and executive producer, Radio Ambulante

 - Kainaz Amaria, visuals editor, Vox